MaksymKrut/reports/README.md

 report at a time.

 ### Section 1

-Note 1: URI naming changed to plural `reports` as per REST API general convention.
-Note 2: .env file is checked out to speedup communication, sure it's should not.

 For your assignment you will implement three endpoints that mimic this subset functionality.